• Skip to primary navigation

 If you’re an antique-loving history buff, then this is the road trip for you.
 After heading about an hour south of Calgary (when you’ll be ready for a bit of a break anyway), you’ll hit your first stop where you can stretch your legs and search for treasures amidst Nanton antiques.

 The town’s Antique Art Walk features a variety of stores carrying everything from farmhouse-chic bits to mid-century modern bobbles that will satisfy even the most zealous relic-hunter in your group.
-After antiquing downtown, head over to the Bomber Command Museum to explore some wartime antiques of a very different caliber.
+After antiquing downtown, head over to the Bomber Command Museum to explore some wartime antiques of a very different calibre.

 Grain elevator in Nanton, Alberta